Opinion | How the government can keep ‘alternative facts’ out of the census

 Making sure every single person gets counted is, to adapt a Bidenism, a big friggin’ deal.
 And not only because the Constitution explicitly requires it.

-Census data determine how many congressional seats each state receives and how districts are drawn.
-They decide how billions of federal dollars are distributed.
+Census data determines how many congressional seats each state receives and how districts are drawn.
+It decides how billions of federal dollars are distributed.
 State and local officials rely on these numbers to design infrastructure, public services and crisis response plans.

 The census is also the baseline against which virtually all other surveys — public or private — are calibrated.

-If census data are flawed, they will distort virtually all other downstream measures.
+If census data is flawed, it will distort virtually all other downstream measures.
 Which will, in turn, distort decisions made by the governments, businesses and families that rely on those measures — about where to locate, what to sell, whom to hire, what to study, how much to spend on a home and even whether politicians are delivering on their promises.

 In other words, an accurate census is necessary for both our democracy and our economy to function.